Augmenta-tech/Augmenta-chataigne-module/README.md

 Use
 ---
-In [Chataigne][], the module will appear in a Theoriz submenu alongside the other modules.
+In [Chataigne][], the module will appear in an Augmenta submenu alongside the other modules.

 Documentation
 -------------

-This module receives protocol in V2 version, please check this repository : https://github.com/Theoriz/Augmenta-chataigne-module_v1_legacy
+This module receives protocol in V2 version, please check this repository : https://github.com/Augmenta-tech/Augmenta-chataigne-module_v1_legacy

-Data protocol is here : https://github.com/Theoriz/Augmenta/wiki

 Chataigne documentation is here : http://benjamin.kuperberg.fr/chataigne/docs